mkylahyun/DH110/assignment007/README.md

 > When doing the second task, she mentioned that since the number and graph visually come to her eyes first, she thought that the number was percentage of food waste.
 The smaller text below further explains the graph but reading the text comes secondary so she struggled a bit at first.
 She also noted that the red colored part of the graph depicts the food waste/ potential waste pretty well but wished the graph was a bit more clear.

 💡 **Categories for expenses and waste**

-She was able to complete the second task as well, and enjoyed the feature to see weekly and monthly reports for expenses and waste.
+> She was able to complete the second task as well, and enjoyed the feature to see weekly and monthly reports for expenses and waste.
 However for each, she suggested having a feature that separates the spending/waste even more by categories so that she can see how much of what she buys the most/least as well as how much of what she wastes often.

 ## Usability Test #2

 My second usability test participant was a 25 year old male who currently works and lives with a roommate.
 He enjoys eating and grocery shops every couple weeks.
 Due to his love for food, he tends to produce very little to no food waste and tries to cook at home whenever he is able to.
 He has never used a pantry tracking or any diet-related tracking apps before.
 The link to the usability test recording can be found [here](https://drive.google.com/drive/folders/1dkGy9TWZbYJrQ46dUEbwo6qrIpw34Gvq?usp=sharing).

 **Insights**

-💡 **Clicking dropdown menu**

 💡 **Viewing expenses and waste**
 > The participant was not able to find where to view expenses and waste on his first try.
 He first looked in the bottom navigation tab and clicked on "Shop".
 However he clicked on the profile icon after his initial attempt and was able to locate it.
 He mentioned that he was a bit taken aback when the profile icon immediately displayed the expenses and waste.
 He did not expect to see it right away and said it was a bit odd as he is used to seeing more menus and options in "profile" view.